vishalgarg-sec/Software-Supply-Chain-Security/README.md

 * [NIST recommendations on Defending Against Software Supply Chain Attacks](https://www.cisa.gov/sites/default/files/publications/defending_against_software_supply_chain_attacks_508_1.pdf), NIST, April 2021
 * [Microsoft Secure Supply Chain Consumption Framework (S2C2F)](https://www.microsoft.com/en-us/security/blog/2022/11/16/microsoft-contributes-s2c2f-to-openssf-to-improve-supply-chain-security/)[[GitHub]](https://github.com/ossf/s2c2f)
 * [in-toto](https://in-toto.io/) [[GitHub](https://github.com/in-toto/community)] - A framework to secure the integrity of software supply chains.
 It does so by verifying that each task in the chain is carried out as planned, by authorized personnel only, and that the product is not tampered with in transit.
+* [Trusted Attestation and Compliance for Open Source (TACOS) Framework](https://github.com/tacosframework) - TACOS is a framework for attesting to the secure software development practices of open source packages.
 * [Blueprint for building modern, secure software development pipelines](https://github.com/Venafi/blueprint-securesoftwarepipeline)
 * [The Update Framework](https://theupdateframework.io/) - A framework for securing software update systems
 * [OASIS Common Security Advisory Framework  (CSAF)](https://oasis-open.github.io/csaf-documentation/index.html) - Common Security Advisory Framework (CSAF) is a language to exchange Security Advisories and allows stakeholders to automate the creation and consumption of security vulnerability information and remediation.